This information is for private landlords of properties in Northern Ireland.

 - include bills with rent

-Whatever option you choose, make it clear in your tenancy agreement who is responsible for utilities.
+Make it clear in your tenancy agreement who has to pay for utilities.

 Installing prepayment meters in rental properties